“I” vs. “We” in Interviews

 Corporate America has trained managers to think and act in teams, and to use the word “we” when describing all actions.
 Like the Queen of England!

 In a job interview, when asked to describe a project or a situation, is it better to say “we” did this…, or, to say “I” did this….?
-The answer is both.
+According to top executive search firms, the answer is both.

 If you only say “we” when describing your involvement in projects, solutions in which you were involved, etc., the interviewer cannot distinguish your personal actions.
 He/she would not know whether you were taking responsibility for the actions of others, were fully responsible personally, or something in between.
 By being a shining example of corporate teamwork (saying “we” all the time), you don’t get to take credit for what you have personally accomplished!